Goldmund-Wyldebeast-Wunderliebe/puppet-appie/README.md

         # other accounts
     }

 It creates users app-mysite-tst, -acc, -prd with associated postgres databases and nginx configuration.
 The homedirectory (/opt/APPS/mysite/tst etc) contains:

 .pgpass with DB credentials,
 .ssh/authorized_keys allowing users to login to this user/host, .ssh/known_hosts for github.com's hostkey,
 sites-enabled/ empty directory that's read by nginx.

+Similarly, a user app-foo-acc is created, without database, with sites-enabled/ directory read by apache, and .ssh/authorized_keys for all accounts in $gw20e::user_accounts.